2023 Annual Report

 Year 1 Grantmaking

-Providing critical funding to programs that address antisemitism and mental health as a whole.
+Providing critical funding to programs that address mental health for those living with insecurity.

-The Teen Board is proud to fund four organizations committed to making significant community impact in this area:
+The Year 1 Teen Board is proud to fund five organizations committed to making significant community impact in this area:

 Jewish Hospice & Chaplaincy Network